SEO JavaScript Checker

 Reliable audits for JavaScript-rendered SEO

-SEO JS Checker is a Chrome extension that helps you identify critical JavaScript-related SEO issues by comparing a page’s raw HTML with its rendered DOM.
-It inspects head elements, visible text, and links to highlight changes, missing tags, and other discrepancies caused by client‑side rendering.
+SEO JS Checker is a Chrome extension that helps you identify critical JavaScript-related SEO issues.
+It fetches the page’s raw HTML and compares it to the live, client‑rendered DOM, highlighting differences across head tags, visible text, and links.
+Use it to quickly spot SEO risks introduced by client‑side rendering.

 Why SEO JS Checker?

 Modern websites often rely on JavaScript to inject or modify critical HTML tags, from meta descriptions and canonical URLs to structured data and internal links.
-While convenient for development, this poses real risks for SEO, particularly if search engines don’t see the final rendered output the same way users do.
+While convenient for development, this poses real risks for SEO.
+Search engines may see different content than users if critical tags or text only appear after JavaScript runs, or if server responses differ from the final DOM.

 Every difference is clearly labelled and grouped, with collapsible sections that make the report easy to scan.